Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 ![missing image](Images/Image_012.png)

 Vitis Analyzer is then launched.
-From here you can see the **Graph View**, the **Array View**, the **Timeline**, and the **Profile** information.
+From here you can see the **Graph View**, the **Array View**, the **Trace View**, and the **Profile** information.

 ![missing image](Images/Image_022.png)

 ![missing image](Images/Image_023.png)

-The Simulation Data Inspector opens and shows the output of the AI Engine.
+ Vitis Model Composer can also plot the output of the cycle-approximate AI Engine simulation and calculate a throughput estimate.
 The AI Engine's throughput is calculated by counting the number of output data points and dividing by the time.
 In this case, three frames are received, but only two interframe idle time are taken into account.
 To obtain a more accurate throughput estimate, you can use data cursors to select a specific time region over which to calculate throughput:

+1. In the Model Composer Hub, click on **View AIE Simulation output and throughput**.
+The Simulation Data Inspector opens and shows the output of the AI Engine.
 1. Select the `Out1` signal from the list on the left.
 2. Right-click on the plot, and select **Data Cursors**->**Two**.
 3. Position the cursors at the beginning of the first and third signal frames, as shown below.